 The trial to determine the value of the children's gifts is set for June, 2025 (the case has been reassigned to Judge Halpern for the trial).
-All the gift issues have been resolved regarding H, and a final order and decision for his case was entered December 26, 2024.
-(Taxpayers resided in Washington, so an appeal would be heard by the Ninth Circuit Court of Appeals.
-Any notice of appeals must be filed with Tax Court clerk within 90 days of the entry of the final decision; that would be March 26, 2025.)
+All the gift issues have been resolved regarding H, and a final order and decision for his case was entered January 30, 2025.
+(Taxpayers resided in Washington, so an appeal would have been heard by the Ninth Circuit Court of Appeals, but the IRS did not file a timely notice of appeal.)